Carrots Are Orange

 A simple and beautiful book that will ignite a child’s desire to want to learn more.
 Although simple, this book carries big lessons to children and is, at the risk of being too dramatic, magical!

-The dandelion does not want to release into the world but when he finally has no choice he understands that although frightening at times, the journey can be wonderful.
+The dandelion does not want to release into the world, but when he finally has no choice, he understands that although frightening at times, the journey can be incredible.
 The dandelion then passes on what he has learned from his experience.

 Books about courage The Butterfly